PsichiX/Intuicio/book/src/anatomy-of-a-host.md

 - **Custom data**

     Now this is the interesting bit, it is basically a hash map of `Box<Any + Send + Sync>` objects that does not fit to any of the other context pieces.
 It is useful for storing any meta information.
-For example `simpleton` frontend stores there its `HostProducer` that is used to construct new `Host` for any spawned `Jobs` worker thread, so each worker thread can execute closures pased into it.
+For example `simpleton` frontend stores there its `HostProducer` that is used to construct new `Host` for any spawned `Jobs` worker thread, so each worker thread can execute closures passed into it.
     ```rust
     context.set_custom("foo", 42_i32);
     assert_eq!(*context.custom::<i32>().unwrap(), 42);